Theodore Modis

-Theodore Modis (born August 11, 1943) is a strategic business analyst, futurist, physicist, and international consultant.
+Theodore Modis (born 11 August 1943) is a strategic business analyst, futurist, physicist, and international consultant.
 He specializes in applying fundamental scientific concepts to predicting social phenomena.
 In particular, he uses the law of natural growth in competition as expressed by the logistic function or S-curve to forecast markets, product sales, primary-energy substitutions, the diffusion of technologies, and generally any process that grows in competition.
-He is a vehement critic of the concept of the Technological Singularity.
-He has suggested a simple mathematical relationship between Entropy and Complexity as the latter being the time derivative of the former.
+He is a vehement critic of the concept of the technological singularity.
+He has suggested a simple mathematical relationship between entropy and complexity as the latter being the time derivative of the former.

 He currently lives in Lugano, Switzerland.

 Education

-He went to Columbia University, New York, where he received a Masters in Electrical Engineering and a Ph.D. in High Energy Physics, (sponsor J. Steinberger).
+He went to Columbia University, New York, where he received a master's degree in Electrical Engineering and a Ph.D. in High Energy Physics, (sponsor J. Steinberger).
 His secondary education was in Greece at Anatolia College in Thessaloniki, Greece.

 Career

 Modis carried out research in particle physics at Brookhaven National Laboratories and CERN before moving to work at Digital Equipment Corporation for more than a decade as the head of a management science consultants group.
-He has on occasion taught at Columbia University, the University of Geneva, Webster University, the European business schools INSEAD and IMD, and was a professor at DUXX Graduate School of Business Leadership in Monterrey, Mexico between 1998-2001.
+He has on occasion taught at Columbia University, the University of Geneva, Webster University, the European business schools INSEAD and IMD, and was a professor at DUXX Graduate School of Business Leadership in Monterrey, Mexico between 1998 and 2001.
 He has been in the advisory board of the international journal Technological Forecasting & Social Change since 1991.
 He is also the founder of Growth Dynamics, a Swiss-based organization specializing in business strategy, strategic forecasting and management consulting.